ZhaoqingLiu/MLD/README.md

 # An Integral Probability Metric for Detecting Distributional Discrepancies
-Codebase and supplementary material for the paper “An Integral Probability Metric for Detecting Distributional Discrepancies.”
+Codebase and supplementary files for the paper “An Integral Probability Metric for Detecting Distributional Discrepancies.”

-The following supplementary material contains all the detailed proofs of the theorems and lemmas presented in the paper.
+The following file contains all the detailed proofs of the theorems and lemmas presented in the paper.